-RC3 Cybersecurity Self-Assessment Research Program - NEW TOOLKIT NOW AVAILABLE!
+RC3 Cybersecurity Self-Assessment - ONLINE VERSION NOW AVAILABLE!

-Through the RC3 Self-Assessment Research Program, NRECA worked with cooperatives to test a new cybersecurity self-assessment tool.
-The tool, developed by NRECA, will help cooperatives understand their cybersecurity posture.
+The RC3 Self-Assessment tool, developed by NRECA, will help cooperatives understand their cybersecurity posture.
 Results of the self-assessment can be used by the cooperative to prioritize mitigation actions and develop a cybersecurity action plan for their organizations.
+More information.